fission/blog.fission.io/content/posts/github_action.md

 # There is more!

-What we tried out in this tutorial is simplest application of the Fission GitHub action to deploy functions.
-You can use Fission and other GitHub actions to build powerful workflows and do a lot more.
-Try out the Fission GitHub action and reach out to us up on [Slack](http://slack.fission.io/) if you have any queries or interesting ideas that we can explore together.
+This tutorial covers the simplest application of the Fission GitHub Action to deploy functions.
+You can use Fission and other GitHub Actions to build powerful workflows and do a lot more.
+Try out the Fission GitHub Action to automate your other CI/CD processes and accelerate your development.
+Reach out to us up on [Slack](http://slack.fission.io/) if you have any queries or interesting ideas that we can explore together.

 ---